boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **until_found**: Set this to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 Default: download all photos.

-**photo_album**: Set this to a comma delimited field.
+**photo_album**: Set this to a comma delimited field to download photos from a photo album.
 Please note, if downloading from multiple albums, you need to enclose them in quotes in your /config/icloudpd.conf file e.g. photo_album="one,two,three and four" will download photos from three albums named "one", "two" and "three and four".
 When downloading photo albums, the folder structure will be set to be the name of the album eg "/home/boredazfcuk/iCloud/one/IMG_0001.HEIC", "/home/boredazfcuk/iCloud/two/IMG_0002.HEIC" and "/home/boredazfcuk/iCloud/three and four/IMG_0003.HEIC".
 Set  **photo_album="all albums"** in your configuration file /config/icloudpd.conf to download all albums.
+Please note: Due to a limitation in an upstream package, downloading from multiple albums will trigger multiple download runs.
+When Apple detect this, they may force a multi-factor re-authentication.

+**photo_library**: Set this to a comma delimited field to download photos from a shared library.
+Please note, if downloading from multiple libraries, you need to enclose them in quotes in your /config/icloudpd.conf file e.g. photo_library="one,two,three and four" will download photos from three libraries named "one", "two" and "three and four".
+When downloading photo libraries, the folder structure will be set to be the name of the library eg "/home/boredazfcuk/iCloud/one/IMG_0001.HEIC", "/home/boredazfcuk/iCloud/two/IMG_0002.HEIC" and "/home/boredazfcuk/iCloud/three and four/IMG_0003.HEIC".
+Set  **photo_library="all albums"** in your configuration file /config/icloudpd.conf to download all albums.
+Please note: Due to a limitation in an upstream package, downloading from multiple libraries will trigger multiple download runs, and Apple may force a multi-factor re-authentication.

 **skip_album**: Use this option in conjunction with **photo_album** to skip certain albums e.g. **skip_album="All Photos,Time-lapse,Videos,Slo-mo,Bursts,Favorites,Panoramas,Screenshots,Live,Recently Deleted,Hidden"**

+**skip_library**: Use this option in conjunction with **photo_library** to skip certain libraries e.g. **skip_libraries="All Photos,Time-lapse,Videos,Slo-mo,Bursts,Favorites,Panoramas,Screenshots,Live,Recently Deleted,Hidden"**

 **photo_library**: Set this to the name of an iOS 16 shared library to download photos from that shared library.